sedlack/sedlack/README.md

 ### print('Hello World') 👋

-### - 🔭 I’m currently a candidate for a Masters of Science in Business Analytics
+### 🔭 I’m currently a candidate for a Masters of Science in Business Analytics

-I would like to share a few of the projects that I have been working on!
+- I would like to share a few of the projects that I have been working on!

+My github contains the following repositories
+- Finance_Workbook: Testing out various financial theories within python
+- Machine_Learning: Application of various machine learning models

 <!--
 **sedlack/sedlack** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.